CenterBLC/N1904/docs/features/otext.md

 ## Feature description

-Textformatting and corpus segmenting configuration used by the text API.
+This feature contains configuration data for text formatting and corpus segmentation used by the text API.

 ## Notes